oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![](images/access-your-cluster.png)

 You will be presented with a page with details for downloading the kubeconfig file.
-Make sure the **Cloud Shell Access** is selected.
+Make sure the **OCI Cloud Shell Access** is the selected option.

 Look for the line like shown below :